 - 1 tbsp fresh young rosemary leaves – finely chopped

 - 1 tbsp fresh thyme leaves – finely chopped

 - 1 tbsp Maldon sea salt – or similar

 Add the water, yeast, sugar, oil to your TM bowl.
 Now add the flour and top with salt.
 Mix for 20 seconds / Speed 6.

 Place the dough into a lightly oiled bowl (olive oil) and cover with a cloth or plastic bag until doubled in size.
-This usually takes around one hour, but can take longer.
+This usually takes around one hour.

 Prepare an anodised 225 x 325 x 45mm straight sided roasting tray or similar with a good slug of olive oil, rubbed all over the surface with a piece of kitchen paper or pastry brush.